-Over a 20-year career, she has written about environmental degradation by mining companies; the global offshore economy and the cigarette mafia in the Tri-Border Area of South America, among other topics.
-Recently, she co-managed the "Offshore Leaks" investigation, based on a leaked cache of 2.5 million secret offshore files, which involved more than 115 reporters in nearly 60 countries.
+Over a 20-year career, she has written about environmental degradation by mining companies; the global offshore economy, and the illicit tobacco trade, among other topics.
+Recently, she co-managed the Panama Papers investigation, one of the biggest leaks in journalistic history, which involved more than 370 reporters in 76 countries.
 Her stories have appeared in various international media including The Miami Herald, The Washington Post, Le Monde and the BBC.
 She graduated magna cum laude from Universidad Nacional de Cuyo in Mendoza, Argentina, with a bachelor’s degree in communication sciences, and earned a master’s degree in journalism from the University of Missouri.

 - The Panama Papers: Exposing the Rogue Offshore Finance Industry

 - Evicted and Abandoned: The World Bank’s Broken Promise to the Poor

 - Swiss Leaks: Murky Cash Sheltered by Bank Secrecy

 - Luxembourg Leaks: Global Companies' Secrets Exposed

 - Secrecy for Sale: Inside the Global Offshore Money Maze

 - The Black Market in Bluefin